 How stock markets perform after heavy falls

-However, while the stock market has been quick to react, history shows it has a tendency to bounce back strongly over time.
+While the stock market has been quick to react to shocks of all types, history shows it has a tendency to bounce back strongly over time.

 How the stock market bounces back